 You can also find more information about WebP at Google WebP page.
 You can download Google WebP tool from Google Code.
 At this moment this tool is available only for Linux x86 (64-bit) and for windows system, it’s expected soon.

-Not to forget we have similar tool from Yahoo! known as Smush.it and also a WordPress plugins for Smush.it which help you to compress your images and helps in faster loading of WordPress blog.
+We also have ShortPixel WordPress plugin that help you to compress your images and helps in faster loading of WordPress blog.

 If you use lots of images on your blog, this tool is going to be very handy as you can compress images and make your blog load faster.